noahjacob/flask-test/README.md

 <br/>

-The Webapp is now accessible and running in developement mode on [http://localhost:8080/](http://localhost:8080/)
+The Webapp is now accessible and running in development mode on [http://localhost:8080/](http://localhost:8080/)

 <br/>